CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 </style>
 {% endhighlight %}

-Notice that this block's `id` is "cartocss", so the
+Notice that this block's DOM `id` is "cartocss", so the

 {% highlight js %}
 cartocss: $("#cartocss").html()